 For undergraduate students, the Computer Science Department offers a program leading to a Bachelor of Science (B.S.)
 Degree in Computer Science.
 The B.S. program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org/ (ABET is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology).

 The job market in computer science is strong.
-A student completing the degree with good grades can expect job offers in the range $45,000 to $55,000 as a systems programmer or analyst, applications programmer, systems support staff member, technical staff member, or similar position.
+A student completing the degree with good grades can successfully compete for high-paying jobs as a systems programmer or analyst, applications programmer, systems support staff member, technical staff member, or similar position.
 Use this link to see a partial list of companies employing UNCG graduates.
 Students are also prepared to enter graduate programs in computer science.